 Wastewater treatment facilities and biosolids managers - who serve public health 24/7/365 - are taking proactive measures to address potential risks from PFAS in wastewater, biosolids, and residuals.

-We are proactively advancing further research on the one important concern - the potential leaching of PFAS into ground- and surface waters.
+We are proactively advancing further research on the one important concern - the potential leaching of PFAS into ground- and/or surface waters.

 In the meantime, we have published Interim Best Management Practices (January 2019).